Docker Deployment

 Building and Running

-docker compose up -d --build
+docker compose -f docker-compose.prod.yml up -d --build

-To check that all containers are running:
+Check that all containers are running:

-docker compose ps
+docker compose -f docker-compose.prod.yml ps

-docker compose logs -f
+docker compose -f docker-compose.prod.yml logs -f

 Persistent Volumes

-The docker-compose.yml defines two named volumes:
+The Compose file defines three named volumes:

 Never delete these volumes unless you intentionally want to wipe data.